Baqend/guide/src/topics/push/index.md

 ## Sending Push

+Push notifications can be sent programmatically from within a Baqend code module or manually through your app dashboard.

+### Sending Push Notifications from Baqend Code

 Push notifications can be sent from the dashboard or within [Baqend code](/topics/baqend-code).
 To send a push notification to one or more devices, you must first obtain the desired device IDs.
 Therefore, you can use the additional data stored in the `Device` object to query those, or you can save the device reference in another object.